RoelofSetsFire/data-processing-1/30 Homework/55 Week 4 Javascript/10 Javascript and Canvas.md

 [reading 3]: /readings/reading-3

 ## Submitting

+Your submission should be a `zip` file containing the following:

+* A directory called `javascript1` containing all the files that belong to the static visualization created using Javascript.
-* Include a document `reading4.pdf` containing the answers to the questions about reading 4.
+* The answers to the questions for reading 3 in a file called `reading3.pdf`